positive rating

 What is an online focus group?

-Online focus group testing is the 21st century solution for gathering valuable feedback from customers.
+Helpfull offers online focus group tetsing and is the 21st century solution for gathering valuable feedback from panelists that match the target demographics of your customers.

 Online market research communities are a type of qualitative research technique that seeks to gain insights from a large number of panelists.
 These online communities are most often reached through digital surveys.
 Here, customers from all over the world can share their thoughts, values, and opinions about any topic.